yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/alternative-sdks-2/headless-sdk-enrollment-ios.md

 ---
 Yuno's Headless iOS SDK lets you enroll in payment methods and tokenize cards, saving them for future use.

-> 📘 Recommended SDKs
+> 👍 Recommended SDKs
 >
-> We recommend using the [iOS Full SDK](full-checkout-ios) or the [iOS Lite SDK](enrollment-ios) for a smooth integration experience.
+> For a smooth integration experience, consider using the [iOS Full SDK](full-checkout-ios) or the [iOS Lite SDK](enrollment-ios).
 These options provide a complete solution with built-in forms and validation.

 The following steps describe enrolling a payment method using Yuno's Headless SDK.

-> 📘 Complete enrollment guide
+> 📘 Enrollment Guide
 >
-> On this page, you will find all the steps related to using the Headless SDK to enrol in a payment method.
-For a complete guide, including the customer creation, access [Headless SDK (Enrollment)](headless-sdk-enrollment-steps).
+> This page provides all the steps for using the Headless SDK to enroll in a payment method.
+For a comprehensive guide, including customer creation, visit [Headless SDK (Enrollment)](headless-sdk-enrollment-steps).

 ## Requirements